 When a company goes into liquidation the costs of the proceedings are paid out of its assets.
 The creditors, who hope to recover some of their debts out of the assets, therefore have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner appointed to act as liquidator.
 The insolvency legislation recognises this interest by providing mechanisms for creditors to fix the basis of the liquidator's fees.
-This guide is intended to help creditors be aware of their rights to approve and monitor fees and explains the basis on which fees are fixed.
+This guide is intended to help creditors be aware of their rights to approve and monitor fees, explains the basis on which fees are fixed and how creditors can seek information about expenses incurred by the liquidator and challenge those they consider to be excessive.

-2 Liquidation Procedure
+2 Liquidation procedure

 - Liquidation (or 'winding up') is the most common type of corporate insolvency procedure.
 Liquidation is the formal winding up of a company's affairs entailing the realisation of its assets and the distribution of the proceeds in a prescribed order of priority.
 Liquidation may be either voluntary, when it is instituted by resolution of the shareholders, or compulsory, when it is instituted by order of the court. - Voluntary liquidation is the more common of the two.
 An insolvent voluntary liquidation is called a creditors' voluntary liquidation (often abbreviated to 'CVL').
 In this type of liquidation an insolvency practitioner acts as liquidator throughout and the creditors can vote on the appointment of the liquidator at the first meeting of creditors. - In a compulsory liquidation on the other hand, the function of liquidator is, in most cases, initially performed not by an insolvency practitioner but by an official called the official receiver.
-The official receiver is an officer of the court and a member of The Insolvency Service, an executive agency within the Department of Trade and Industry.
+The official receiver is an officer of the court and an official belonging to The Insolvency Service.
 In most compulsory liquidations, the official receiver becomes liquidator immediately on the making of the winding-up order.
-Where there are significant assets an insolvency practitioner will usually be appointed to act as liquidator in place of the official receiver, either at a meeting of creditors convened for the purpose or directly by the Secretary of State for Trade and Industry.
-Where an insolvency practitioner is not appointed the official receiver remains liquidator.
-Official receivers charge their fees on the basis of a statutory scale which is laid down by the Insolvency Regulations 1994. - 2.4 Where a compulsory liquidation follows immediately on an administration the court may appoint the former administrator to act as liquidator.
+Where there are significant assets an insolvency practitioner will usually be appointed to act as liquidator in place of the official receiver, either at a meeting of creditors convened for the purpose or directly by The Insolvency Service on behalf of the Secretary of State.
+Where an insolvency practitioner is not appointed the official receiver remains liquidator. - Where a compulsory liquidation follows immediately on an administration the court may appoint the former administrator to act as liquidator.
 In such cases the official receiver does not become liquidator.
+An administrator may also subsequently act as liquidator in a CVL.

-3 The Liquidation Committee
+3 The liquidation committee

 - In a liquidation (whether voluntary or compulsory) the creditors have the right to appoint a committee called the liquidation committee, with a minimum of 3 and a maximum of 5 members, to monitor the conduct of the liquidation and approve the liquidator's fees.
-The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - The liquidator must call the first meeting of the committee within 3 months of its establishment (or his appointment if that is later).
-And subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
-The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the Committee directs otherwise.
+The committee is usually established at the creditors' meeting which appoints the liquidator, but in cases where a liquidation follows immediately on an administration any committee established for the purposes of the administration will continue in being as the liquidation committee. - The liquidator must call the first meeting of the committee within 6 weeks of its establishment (or his appointment if that is later), and subsequent meetings must be held either at specified dates agreed by the committee, or when requested by a member of the committee, or when the liquidator decides he needs to hold one.
+The liquidator is required to report to the committee at least every 6 months on the progress of the liquidation, unless the committee directs otherwise.
 This provides an opportunity for the committee to monitor and discuss the progress of the insolvency and the level of the liquidator's fees.